xalaida/laravel-tree/README.md

 The package provides the `HasManyDeep` relation that can be used to link, for example, a `Category` model that uses the `AsTree` trait with a `Product` model.

-That allows to get products of a category and each of its descendants.
+That allows us to get products of a category and each of its descendants.

 Here is the code example on how to use the `HasManyDeep` relation: